danicat/pacgo/step03/README.md

 }
 ```

+Note: if you are used to the switch statement in other languages, please beware that in Go there is an implicit `break` after each `case` condition.
+So we don't need to explicitly break after each block.
+If we want to fall through the next `case` block we can use the `fallthrough` keyword.

 The function above takes advantage of `named return values` to return the new position (`newRow` and `newCol`) after the move.
 Basically the function "tries"  the move first, and if by any chance the new position hits a wall (`#`) the move is cancelled.

 It also handles the property that if the character moves outside the range of the maze it appears on the opposite side.